 - As discretionary incomes continue to rebound and demand for travel increases in developing countries, tourism is expected to be one of the world’s fastest-growing industries.

 We are investing heavily in tourism infrastructure.
 Vancouver International Airport will invest $5.6 billion on expanded terminals, new taxiways and improved roads and bridges to attract new carriers, improve the travel experience and more effectively move cargo.
 Several other B.C. airports, including Prince George, Kelowna, Kamloops, Victoria, Nanaimo, Comox, Abbotsford, and Cranbrook, have completed infrastructure investments to grow their international traffic.

 Major investments in Vancouver Convention Centre and other transportation facilities across the province have also significantly enhanced visitor experiences in British Columbia.

 Tourism Sector Supports

-is a new tourism industry-led Crown corporation responsible for marketing British Columbia as a tourism destination.
-In addition, Destination BC provides leadership in product development and innovation and promotes training and development related to tourism.
-Destination BC works directly with our tourism industry to fulfill its mandate.
+Destination BC provides leadership in destination development and innovation and promotes training and development related to tourism.

 British Columbia provides a range of attractive business incentives